gameshowstudio/gameshowstudio.github.io/updates.md

 * The round rules display was a separate screen in version 1.
 In version 2, the Round Rules Pane is better integrated and easier to use.
 * All of the other panes (the Questions Pane, the Sound Pane, and the TV Pane) are brand new to version 2, and offer the host new options that were previously not available.

 On iPhone, only one of the six panes can be visible at a time.
-Notice that on all panes except the Teams Pane, the [Host Info View](#host-info-view) appears to let the host know the scores and buzz-in status at all times:
+Notice that on all panes except the Teams Pane, the [Host Info View](#host-info-view) appears so that the host can know the scores and buzz-in status at all times:

 ![host control panes](/images/v2-0-0/panes-all.png)